01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

 Venn-Diagragm of Medical Practitioners

-As an aside and knowing the confrontation nature of this technique, I think it’s important to talk about the overlap in medicine.
+As an aside and knowing the confrontational nature of this technique, I think it’s important to talk about the overlap in medicine.
 Physical therapist are considered the musculoskeletal specialist of the medical community.

 Physicians, athletic trainers and physical therapist all perform similar testing to diagnose musculoskeletal conditions.
-Physical therapists and massage therapists both utilize soft tissue mobilization to address deficits in muscles.
-Chiropractors and physical therapist both perform manipulations of joints.
-Physical therapists, athletic trainers, chiropractors and personal trainers all apply therapeutic exercise to rehabilitate injuries.
+Physical therapists and massage therapists both treat muscle.
+Chiropractors and physical therapist both treat joints.
+Physical therapists, athletic trainers, chiropractors and personal trainers all use exercise to rehab.

 About the author: